aka: Robot Duplicate

 - Robot Rangers in both Power Rangers Turbo and Power Rangers Lightspeed Rescue.
 The former were Ridiculously Human Robots built by the originals to help protect an alien planet; the latter were mindless remote-controlled drones (with no "civilian forms" to make them seem more human) that... well, A.I.
 Is a Crapshoot.

 - Android Kirk in the Star Trek: The Original Series episode "What Are Little Girls Made Of?"

 - A robot Kermit (with a wind-up key in his back) took over hosting duties in one episode of The Muppet Show.

-- Data, Lore, B4, and presumably all the other previous prototypes in Star Trek: The Next Generation were exact (if Palette Swapped) duplicates of their creator, Dr. Soong (also played by Brent Spiner, the actor who portrays Data, et al).
+- Data, Lore, and presumably all the other previous prototypes in Star Trek: The Next Generation are exact (if Palette Swapped) duplicates of their creator, Dr. Soong (also played by Brent Spiner, the actor who portrays Data, et al).